Inter-city rail: Canada

 Canada's inter-city trains are mostly run by Via Rail, a Canadian crown corporation mandated to operate inter-city passenger rail service in Canada.
-The majority of its services connect major cities in the most populous part of the country known as the Quebec City - Windsor Corridor, straddling the provinces of Ontario and Quebec.
+The majority of its services connect major cities in the most populous part of the country, known as the Quebec City–Windsor Corridor, straddling the provinces of Ontario and Quebec.
 It also operates long-distance trains to western Canada and the Maritimes on the Canadian and Ocean lines and by smaller trains to more remote areas of Canada.
-Much like the United States, Canada previously had a larger intercity rail network prior to the 1970s; certain major cities such as Calgary and Regina lack connections to the extant Via Rail network, and passenger rail usage outside of the Quebec City - Windsor Corridor is infrequent and geared towards the tourism market.
+Much like the United States, Canada previously had a larger intercity rail network before the 1970s; certain major cities such as Calgary and Regina lack connections to the extant Via Rail network, and passenger rail usage outside of the Quebec City–Windsor Corridor is infrequent and geared towards the tourism market.

 International trains, run jointly by Amtrak and Via Rail, connect New York City with Toronto.
 Amtrak also operates the Adirondack between New York City and Montreal, and the Amtrak Cascades service linking Vancouver and Seattle.
 In addition, the White Pass and Yukon Route links Skagway and Whitehorse on an isolated northern route.

 Other inter-city passenger rail operators include the Ontario Northland Railway, which operates passenger services between Cochrane and Moosonee in rural northern Ontario and luxury train operators such as the Royal Canadian Pacific and Rocky Mountaineer, which operate rail tours in Western Canada.